OCR-D/ocr-d.github.io/ocrd_zip.md

 All files except `mets.xml` itself that are contained in `data` directory must be referenced in a `mets:file/mets:Flocat` in the `mets.xml`.

+### When in METS and not in data

+Due to partial OCRD-ZIP not all files may be part of the payload.
+If so they have to be mentioned in fetch.txt and in all payload manifest files.

 ## Optional metadata about the payload